changon/TurtleProgramming/Roadmap.md

     and has to be a node app

 - Turtle graphics:
-  - [ ] Convert to D3/SVG for faster drawing times
+  - [ ] Convert to D3/SVG for faster drawing times?
     - Canvas and processing is too slow, since it draws sequentially

 - [ ] Ace editor: